-Coronavirus Updates: Hospital Director In Wuhan Dies Of COVID-19
+Coronavirus Update: Quarantined Cruise Ship To Get Meals From José Andrés' Charity

 The Diamond Princess had some 3,700 people aboard when it docked in the port south of Tokyo earlier this month.
 But hundreds of people have now disembarked, either to receive care at local hospitals or, in the case of 328 American passengers, to fly back to the U.S. on special evacuation flights.

-"We walked into the airplane hangar, and there were military people clapping and cheering for us," passenger Gay Courter told NPR, describing the scene as she and her husband, Philip, arrived at Lackland Air Force Base in Texas.
+"We walked into the airplane hangar, and there were military people clapping and cheering for us," former Diamond Princess passenger Gay Courter told NPR, describing the scene as she and her husband, Philip, arrived at Lackland Air Force Base in Texas.
 "And that's when I broke down in tears.
 It was this overwhelming relief."

-After the U.S. passengers were taken off the cruise ship, 14 of them were revealed to have tested positive for the coronavirus.
+After the U.S. passengers were taken off the Diamond Princess, 14 of them were revealed to have tested positive for the coronavirus.
 U.S. officials say the results emerged after the patients were taken off the ship — and that because of the risk they could pose to the rest of the evacuees, the 14 were placed in a special section at the rear of one of the chartered jets.

-The evacuees were flown to Lackland in Texas and Travis Air Force Base in California — the two designated quarantine spots for Diamond Princess passengers who return to the U.S. But the 13 infected evacuees were then flown to Omaha, Nebraska, to receive care at the University of Nebraska Medical Center.
+The evacuees were flown to Lackland in Texas and Travis Air Force Base in California — the two designated quarantine spots for Diamond Princess passengers who return to the U.S. But the 13 infected evacuees were then flown to Omaha, Neb., to receive care at the University of Nebraska Medical Center.

 "Those who have tested positive for this novel coronavirus, are only showing mild symptoms of the disease," Nebraska Medicine said in a statement.